DAGWorks-Inc/hamilton/.github/PULL_REQUEST_TEMPLATE.md

+--- PR TEMPLATE INSTRUCTIONS (1) ---

 Looking to submit a Hamilton Dataflow to the sf-hamilton-contrib module?
 If so go the the `Preview` tab and select the appropriate sub-template:
 * [sf-hamilton-contrib template](?expand=1&template=HAMILTON_CONTRIB_PR_TEMPLATE.md)

-Else remove this block.
+Else, if not, please remove this block of text.

----
+--- PR TEMPLATE INSTRUCTIONS (2) ---

 [Short description explaining the high-level reason for the pull request]

 ## Changes